JonathanDDuncan/SignPuddle2025/docs/CODEBASE_ANALYSIS.md

         ○ signRender.js: Client-side rendering using modern libraries This architecture would leverage modern web technology like the Sutton SignWriting JavaScript Library (sw10js) and Web Components (sgnw-components) for rendering, while providing a clean separation of concerns between frontend and backend.

-There is a folder "SignPuddleNext"with two subfolders in it.
+There is a folder "src" with two subfolders in it.
 "SignPuddle.API" for the C# API and "signpuddle-web" for the Svelte 3 static website.

 Write all the code for the static website.